-Dining spots include transportation-themed restuarants and animal-themed restaurants.
+Dining spots include transportation-themed restaurants and animal-themed restaurants.
 There are places where you are invited to play-as-you-eat and others where you can play with your food.
 Pay a visit to these unique restaurants & dining spots in Singapore for a dining experience of a different kind.

 All aboard!
 Calling all sailors, pirates and sea-loving souls!
 Hop onto Stewords Riverboat at Marina South Pier for a family dinner aboard a retro steam boat with panoramic sea views.
 Enter the Main Deck and you’ll step into a cozy, Southern-inspired nautical setting complete with wooden tables, booth seats and old-school country music playing overhead.
 The restaurant here is Santa Fe Tex-Mex Grill, which used to operate from a shophouse in Boat Quay.
-Today it still serves its much famed authentic Texan-Mexican favorites such as turkey quesadillas, chicken chimichangas, nachos and fajitas, as well as popular American fare like ribeye steak and BBQ baby back ribs.
+Today it still serves its much famed authentic Texan-Mexican favourites such as turkey quesadillas, chicken chimichangas, nachos and fajitas, as well as popular American fare like ribeye steak and BBQ baby back ribs.
 On the Upper Deck sits Wood & Steel Gastrobar, which is temporarily closed and set to reopen in May, offering a live band and open-air dining.

 Address: 31 Marina Coastal Drive, Berth 1, Marina South Pier, Singapore 018988